ebilionis/py-best/doc/gpc.rst

         The :math:`\gamma_n` coefficients of the recursive relation.

-    .. method:: __call__(x)

-        Evaluate the polynomials at a particular point.

-        :param x: The evaluation point or an array of many evaluation points.
-        :type x: float or 1D numpy array
-        :returns: The value of all the polynomials at all points in ``x``.
-        :rtype: 2D numpy array

-    .. method:: d(x)

-        Evaluate the derivative of the polynomials at a particular point.

-        :param x: The evaluation point or an array of many evaluation points.
-        :type x: float or 1D numpy array
-        :returns: The value of the derivatives of all the polynomials at \
-                  all points in ``x``.
-        :rtype: 2D numpy array

     .. is_normalized()

         Return ``True`` if the polynomials have unit norm and ``False`` \